Grisou13/mawie/docs/explorer.md

 >>> explorer = Explorer()
 >>> found, notfound = explorer.parse(path_to_folder)
 ```

+The two elements returned are dictionnaries which contains respecitely the found and the not found files.

 ### file parsing
 We first used the [PTN library](https://github.com/divijbindlish/parse-torrent-name) to parse the files names.